 Trail Location: N8375 Park Road, Deerbrook, WI 54424

-Typically Jack Lake Ski Trails are groomed on Tuesdays, Wednesdays and Thursdays every week during the winter.
-However, please check here if conditions change after Thursday.
+Typically Jack Lake Ski Trails are groomed on Monday, Tuesdays, Wednesdays and Fridays (Fridays as needed) every week during the winter.

 15 miles long, designed for all abilities, and Piston-Bully groomed for both classic and freestyle.
 Parking area, restrooms and a warming shelter.

 From Antigo, travel north on Hwy 45 to Hwy J. Turn east on Hwy J and travel approximately 2 miles.
 Trailhead will be on your left.

 Due to the warm weather, Kettlebowl Cross Country Ski Trail will not be groomed the week of January 19th.
 Kettlebowl Cross Country Ski Trails was last groomed and tracked on January 12th.

 To map the location: N6875 Hwy 52, Lily WI